Your face reveals a lot about your lifestyle, personality, success… and your age.

 - Be very sure to remove your makeup each evening.
 It's a really bad idea to flop into bed, leaving makeup – not to mention environmental grime – on your face while you sleep.
 Take a couple minutes to remove it, and you'll find your face looking and feeling younger.

 - Sleep on your back.
 Gravity creates a downward drag on your skin all day.
 Give your skin a break at night.
 By sleeping on your back, you reduce gravitational pull on your face.
 If you press your face to your pillow, you will likely experience increased puffiness in the morning.

-- Don't smoke… for your general health's sake, and for younger looking skin.
-Smoking causes free radical production, which is one cause of the signs of aging.
+- Don't smoke… for your general health's sake, and for younger-looking skin.
+Smoking causes free radical production.

 - If you will be in the sun for extended periods of time, use sunscreen with safe and effective ingredients, such as Mercola Natural Sunscreen.

 - Limit exfoliation to twice per week and use a gentle exfoliator.
 Exfoliation refreshes your skin's surfaces and brightens your appearance as it removes dead cells from the surface of your skin.
 But if you exfoliate too often or too aggressively, you risk damaging living cells.

 - Apply your skin care products to warm skin in order to help your skin appear healthier.
 This maximizes absorption.
 If your skin is cold, use a warm towel to warm your skin.

 - Never pull or rub your skin.
 Apply your skin care products gently, and lightly tap for a few moments to help your skin absorb them.
 Rubbing stretches your skin and can promote sagging and wrinkles.
 (Note: This principle includes leaning your face on your hand while sitting at a desk, which also stretches your skin.)